lg/lg.io/_posts/2015-01-11-the-ubiquiti-edgerouter-configuring-this-extremely-lowcost-enterprisegrade-router-for-home-use.md

 tags: []
 published: True
 ---
+<sub><sup>**Updated Jan 17, 2015:** Moved the dynamic DNS away from a scheduled task to the new custom- service method</sup></sub><br/>
+<sub><sup>**Updated Apr 3, 2016:** Added dynamic DNS instructions for iwantmyname</sup></sub><br/>
+<sub><sup>**Updated Jul 24, 2016:** Added NAT-PMP for UPnP, up-to-date dynamic DNS methods, IPv6 instructions, and EdgeRouter-X mention</sup></sub>

 I've gotten a new, inexplicable, love for [Ubiquiti](http://ubnt.com).
 They fit in my favorite category of companies: they make high quality products that cost nothing compared to the old-boys-club equivalents.
 Oh and these products look spectacular.
 I'm actually quite surprised how UBNT is able to do all the things they do...
 I couldn't support them more.

 After finding out about them from [MonkeyBrains](https://twitter.com/monkeybrainsnet), I looked through their product line to be quite surprised at the feature sets, yet still low cost.
-Being a huge fan of networking equipment, I decided to buy their cheapest router, the EdgeMAX EdgeRouter Lite.
+Being a huge fan of networking equipment, I decided to buy their cheapest router (at the time), the EdgeMAX EdgeRouter Lite.
 A 3 port, gigabit-capable router, that can really only be configured by commandline.
+Today, they have an even cheaper version of it, for $50!
+The [EdgeRouter-X](https://www.ubnt.com/edgemax/edgerouter-x/).

-For this article, we're going to configure it for home-use.
+For this article, we're going to configure the EdgeRouter Lite for home-use.
+Instructions should be similar if not identical for the EdgeRouter-X.

 ![EdgeRouter Lite](/assets/erlite.png)